-The first PDF below is the latest issue of our Society newsletter, followed by the previous issues.
+The first PDF below is our latest Society newsletter, followed by previous issues.
 These newsletters contain event details and specific contact information.

 Photos from the Sawmill Foundation Upgrade Construction Project are at this link:

 Below we see Kevin Hatton (left) and Richard Big Kettle (center) with Society president John Dudek (right) during the Nov.
 14 member meeting on Seneca History in Elma.

 We had a good meeting turnout, including members of the Marilla Historical Society (thanks for coming!).
 The James Hurd family drove here from Syracuse to attend (it was so good to see ya, don't be strangers!).

 We can expect to see more of members of the Seneca Nation, like Richard Big Kettle, in the future (thanks, again, for being here and sharing!).